Treatment for IBS

 - Eliminating distractions at meal times – turn off televisions, phones, and computers

 To conclude, IBS is a complicated condition.
-There are many factors to consider to improve your gut health.
-All the information out there on gut health and IBS can certainly feel overwhelming, so taking a team approach is highly recommended.
+There are many factors to consider to improve your gut health and treat IBS.
+All the information out there on gut health and IBS treatment can certainly feel overwhelming.
+So, taking a team approach is highly recommended.

-You can also work with one of our RDs to better understand dietary management of IBS and how to build and maintain a healthy microbiome!
-We will help to tailor a plan for you, incorporating in the 4 pillars of IBS management to get you feeling better fast.
+You can also work with one of our registered dietitians to be supported in your IBS treatment.
+As well as how to build and maintain a healthy microbiome!
+We will help to tailor a plan for you.
+Incorporating the 4 pillars for the treatment of IBS to get you feeling better fast.